 Different types of Yoga:

 There are many forms of yoga -from strong, active and energetic posture work to a more spiritual and contemplative practice.
 Because yoga has many different variations, before you attend a class try to find out more about the sort of yoga which is being taught and the teacher’s background, training and experience.
-A properly qualified teacher is essential for a safe practice and to really benefit.

 What I really love about yoga is that it is suitable for people of all ages and abilities – male or female.
 You do not need to be super flexible to come to a class.

 In my classes everyone develops an individual practice and there is no question of anyone being pushed or pulled into position.
 Posture work is a mixture of movement and stability – stretching and strengthening- and everyone works at their own level, listening to the body.